Cherry blossoms (aka sakura) in Japan- is it on your bucket list?

 2. Maruyama Park / Kyoto

-Located in Higashiyama district next to Yasaka Shrine of Gion, sits Maruyama Park, a popular social spot for hanami.
+Located in Higashiyama district in Gion, next to Yasaka Shrine, sits Maruyama Park, a popular social spot for hanami.
 There are over 680 cherry trees of different varieties and a restaurant area where you can gather with friends to enjoy a meal.
 The most popular gathering spot is at the iconic weeping cherry tree which is lit up at night.
 At night the park has illuminations (or tree lightings) so you can continue their merriment under the sakura stars.